deliso/chat-app/README.md

+**Codeworks Coding Assingment - January 2022**

 Odyssey is a simple chat application using HTML, CSS, JavaScript and jQuery.

-It’s a page that opens in the browser, and shows the messages in colored bubbles (like WhatsApp).
+It’s a page that opens in the browser, and shows the messages in colored bubbles (like WhatsApp, but with an Ancient Greece flavour).

 I used 3 separate files: one for CSS, one for HTML, and one for JavaScript and jQuery.